 - 1. Place your model volcano in a tray/on a plate - 2.
-Fill up a measuring jug with 50 mL water - 3.
+Fill up a beaker with 50ml water - 3.
 Add some food colouring (optional, but recommended) - 4.
-Very carefully release a teaspoon of water onto the top of your volcano to represent a lava/pyroclastic flow.
-(Optional: use your phone/camera to create a video record of this event). - 5.
-Note where the water went and repeat this 2 more times to check if the lava/ lahar follows the same route every time.
+Use the pipette to suck up some water - 5.
+Very carefully release the water from the pipette onto the top of your volcano to represent a lava/pyroclastic flow.
+(Optional: use your phone/camera to create a video record of this event). - 6.
+Note where the water went and repeat this 2 more times to check if the lava/lahar follows the same route every time.